OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 ## On the Relation of Faith and Works

 <p style="text-indent:2em;">
 The Bible clearly states that we are saved by grace through faith apart from the works of the law.<sup>1</sup> The Bible also clearly warns that if you practice sin you will not inherit the Kingdom of God.<sup>2</sup> <strong>Protestants</strong> affirm both statements as true, applying regeneration<sup>3</sup>&mdash;and, at times, sanctification&mdash;instead of justification in their interpretation of the &ldquo;practice verses.&rdquo;<sup>4</sup> In other words, the transformative process is seen as God's work in you, rather than an effort on your part to earn or merit salvation.
-The Holy Spirit produces the fruit, not human decision and efforts,<sup>5</sup> as a consequence of your new nature.<sup>6</sup></p>
+The Holy Spirit produces the fruit, not human decision and efforts,<sup>5</sup> as a consequence of your new nature.<sup>6</sup> In essence, “works‑fruits” not “works‑salvation.”</p>

 <blockquote>Jesus replied, “I tell you the truth, unless you are born again [regenerated<sup>3</sup>], you cannot see the Kingdom of God.”</blockquote>

-In contrast, a <a href="https://ordoluminis.com/posts/identifying-the-cults-and-heretical-sects/">legalist</a> applies the concept of justification to &ldquo;practice verses&rdquo;<sup>4</sup> but rejects justification by grace through faith apart from works.<sup>1</sup> Meanwhile, an <a href="https://ordoluminis.com/posts/identifying-the-cults-and-heretical-sects/">antinomian</a> denies the teachings of Jesus and the Apostles altogether on the &ldquo;practice verses,&rdquo;<sup>4</sup> adhering instead to a distorted, interpretation of faith alone (i.e. a faith that is dead, disingenuine, and fruitless)<sup>7</sup> that has no historical basis within <strong>Protestantism</strong>.<br>
+In contrast, a <a href="https://ordoluminis.com/posts/identifying-the-cults-and-heretical-sects/">legalist</a> applies the concept of justification to &ldquo;practice verses&rdquo;<sup>4</sup> but rejects justification by grace through faith apart from works.<sup>1</sup> Meanwhile, an <a href="https://ordoluminis.com/posts/identifying-the-cults-and-heretical-sects/">antinomian</a> denies the teachings of Jesus and the Apostles altogether on the &ldquo;practice verses,&rdquo;<sup>4</sup> adhering instead to a distorted interpretation of faith alone (i.e. a faith that is dead, disingenuine, and fruitless)<sup>7</sup> that has no historical basis within <strong>Protestantism</strong>.<br>

 | Legalist                                                                                                  |
 | :-------------------------------------------------------------------------------------------------------- |